CubeMinistries/CubeMinistries/README.md

  22-Bit Visual Binary Cube Code

  💞️ I’m looking to collaborate on ...
  Generating the code for a decentralized scribe application.
 Transcription.
-"Caption.dapp"
+"Caption.dApp"

  📫 How to reach me ...
  CubeMinistries@gmail.com (+1 250 589-1196 )